 Estate planning attorneys help clients make decisions about the distribution of their estate.
 They draft wills, trusts, power of attorneys, and other estate planning documents.

-Naming guardians for minor children, paying the client’s debts, establishing preferences for funeral arrangements are some of the duties of the estate planning attorney.
+Naming guardians for minor children, paying the client’s debts, and establishing preferences for funeral arrangements are some of the duties of the estate planning attorney.

 According to the U.S. Bureau of Labor Statistics, the projected job growth for all lawyers is 6% from 2018-2028.
 The median annual salary of lawyers in general in May 2019 was $122,960.